subediaayush/Player/README.md

 Unfortunately, upstream ExoPlayer doesn't handle some older formats like [AVI container](https://github.com/google/ExoPlayer/issues/2092), WMV or [Theora](https://github.com/google/ExoPlayer/issues/4970).

-Just Player focuses on playing videos so audio only playback isn't officialy supported.
+Web Video Player focuses on playing videos so audio only playback isn't officialy supported.

 ### Can I play videos that are not stored on the device?

 #### Videos in cloud storages - YES

-Official cloud storage clients (like [Dropbox](https://play.google.com/store/apps/details?id=com.dropbox.android) or [Google Drive](https://play.google.com/store/apps/details?id=com.google.android.apps.docs)) usually implement all the technical requirements so storage can be browsed when opening video in Just Player.
+Official cloud storage clients (like [Dropbox](https://play.google.com/store/apps/details?id=com.dropbox.android) or [Google Drive](https://play.google.com/store/apps/details?id=com.google.android.apps.docs)) usually implement all the technical requirements so storage can be browsed when opening video in Web Video Player.

 #### Video streams on the Internet - Yes (since v0.16-online)